parents and kid on a bike

 From what I understand, it’s best for the adult to “own” the fund and then designate the child as the beneficiary.
 This is due to more favorable financial aid implications and doing this also allows you to change the beneficiary if you’d like.
 If the child who was the original beneficiary receives a full scholarship or elects not to go to college, you can earmark those funds for another child (or yourself, if you plan to go back to school) without losing the tax benefits.

-Other investment options
+Other investment opportunities

 There are lots of different options to save for your child’s education outside of a 529, but whatever you do, make sure your savings have growth potential more than what your local bank is offering.
-Look for high-interest CDs or online savings accounts (although both are pretty non-existent at the moment because interest rates are so low), set up an account with a savings & investing platform like Acorns, or invest directly (if you’re good at that).
-Overfunding a life insurance policy is another option.
-Some insurance policies can serve as an investment platform to save for college or other long-term goals, so it’s worth speaking to an agent about your options.
-We are doing a blend of all the above, so our money is diversified.
+Look for high-interest CDs or interest-bearing online savings accounts, set up an account with a savings & investing platform like Acorns, or invest directly (if you’re good at that).

 “Found” money is like suprise or unplanned money.
 It could the new child tax credit or the overage that occurs when your child stops an activity that you were previously paying for.

 In terms of the child tax credit, if you are in a place right now where that money is crucial to your immediate expenses, that’s what it should be used for.
 But, if you’re doing ok without it, save that money immediately so you’re not even tempted to use it for something.
-If your child plays soccer and takes dance, but then decides that dance is no longer their thing, take that dance money and save it.
+If your child plays soccer and takes dance but then decides that dance is no longer their thing, take that dance money and save it.

 In either case, it can be as easy as shifting the funds from your main bank account to a connected savings account.
 Then when you have a moment, move that money again into a 529 or investment fund.